deer-hunt/evargs/README.md

 ## Value Validation

-In the value validation, `required` option is available to checking for the value existence and `choices` option is available to restricting the value.
-Additionally, you can use the following validation rules or custom function in `validate` option.
+In the value validation, `require` option is available to checking for the value existence and `choices` option is available to restricting the value.
+Additionally, you can use the following validation rules or custom function in `validation` option.

 **Validations**